-Under the Long-Term Incentive Plan that allowed granting of nonqualified stock options, some of which are currently outstanding, there will be no future grants made.
+The long-term incentive plan was replaced on April 27, 2005, by a stockholder-approved equity incentive plan.
+The Long-Term Incentive Plan allowed granting of nonqualified stock options, some of which are currently outstanding, there will be no future grants made.
+The Company had accounted for options using the intrinsic value method.
 Options were granted at an exercise price that was not less than the per share common stock market price on the date of grant.
-The options vest at a 25% rate on their anniversary date over their first four years and are exercisable over a ten-year period.
-At December 31, 2008, 84,000 options are fully vested and exercisable at a weighted average price of \$24.90.
-The intrinsic value of the vested shares at December 31, 2008 was \$1,763 and the weighted average fair value at date of grant was \$4.67 per share.
-No options were granted in 2008, 2007, or 2006.
+The options vested at a 25% rate on their anniversary date over their first four years and are exercisable over a ten-year period.
+At December 31, 2009, 62,750 options are fully vested and exercisable at a weighted average price of \$25.50.
+The intrinsic value of the vested shares at December 31, 2009 is \$710 and the weighted average fair value at date of grant was \$4.67 per share.
+No options were granted in 2009, 2008, or 2007.